Trace McSorley: NFL career statistics

-In popular culture

-Social media

-In early October 2020, McSorley was the subject of a viral trend on the app TikTok.
-The original video, created by the user "@sorley_yt," has been reused in over 4,000 videos, including the official NFL account.
-The song featured in the video, Trace McSorley by Matty Fresh, was originally uploaded on August 9, 2018, and has amassed over 7.5 million views on YouTube.
+Professional coaching career

+On February 26, 2025, it was announced that Pennsylvania State University had hired McSorley as an assistant quarterback coach on head coach James Franklin's staff.

 Personal life

 Trace is the son of Rick and Andrea McSorley, and he has one younger sister, Micaela.
 His father played football at the University of Richmond and an uncle, Jeff McSorley, played football at Marshall University.
 He enjoys playing organized and pick-up sports and video games.
 McSorley graduated from Penn State in May 2018 with a degree in accounting and is working on a second degree in journalism.
+In October 2020, McSorley was the subject of a viral trend on the app TikTok.
+The song featured in the video, Trace McSorley by Matty Fresh, was originally uploaded in August 2018.

 McSorley is a Christian.
 McSorley has a tattoo on his left biceps consisting of a cross with the Bible verses Philippians 4:13 and Psalms 23:4.
 He has said that the message behind the tattoo is "always pulling me in the right direction" and keeps him grounded and true to his roots.

+He married Kasey Morano, his longtime girlfriend whom he met at Penn State, on March 25, 2023, in Philadelphia.